S4 Capital (LON:SFOR) Trading 14.6% Higher on Insider Buying Activity

-Specifically, insider Wesley ter Haar bought 164,583 shares of the company’s stock in a transaction that occurred on Wednesday, October 1st.
-The shares were acquired at an average price of GBX 23 per share, with a total value of £37,854.09.
+Specifically, insider Wesley ter Haar purchased 164,583 shares of the firm’s stock in a transaction on Wednesday, October 1st.
+The stock was purchased at an average cost of GBX 23 per share, for a total transaction of £37,854.09.

 Wall Street Analysts Forecast Growth

-Several equities research analysts have issued reports on SFOR shares.
-Peel Hunt lowered their price target on shares of S4 Capital from GBX 30 to GBX 25 and set a “hold” rating on the stock in a research note on Monday, September 15th.
-Jefferies Financial Group dropped their target price on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating on the stock in a report on Tuesday, September 9th.
-Finally, Deutsche Bank Aktiengesellschaft decreased their price target on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating for the company in a research note on Monday, September 15th.
-One investment analyst has rated the stock with a Buy rating and two have given a Hold rating to the company’s stock.
-According to MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus price target of GBX 32.
+Several equities research analysts have recently commented on the company.
+Peel Hunt cut their price objective on S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a report on Monday, September 15th.
+Deutsche Bank Aktiengesellschaft dropped their price target on shares of S4 Capital from GBX 32 to GBX 26 and set a “hold” rating on the stock in a research report on Monday, September 15th.
+Finally, Jefferies Financial Group cut their price target on shares of S4 Capital from GBX 55 to GBX 45 and set a “buy” rating for the company in a research note on Tuesday, September 9th.
+One investment analyst has rated the stock with a Buy rating and two have given a Hold rating to the company.
+According to data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus target price of GBX 32.

 S4 Capital Price Performance